 Everglades Fly Fishing Guide & Instructor

 American Casting Association Fly Casting Tournaments

-The American Casting Association (ACA) is organized exclusively for charitable and educational purposes to foster national and international amateur sports competition in the sports of angling and casting; to support, develop and train amateur athletes for the U.S. Casting Team and send them to international amateur competitions; to sanction national casting tournaments and maintain uniform rules governing tournament casting; to educate members of the public about angling and casting, and to raise and distribute money for any of the foregoing purposes.
-In brief, the ACA is the major league for those individuals who are motivated to be the best they can be at casting a fly rod accurately and for distance.
+The American Casting Association (ACA) is organized exclusively for charitable and educational purposes to foster national and international amateur sports competition in the sports of angling and casting; to support, develop and train amateur athletes for the U.S. Casting Team and send them to international amateur competitions; to sanction national casting tournaments and maintain uniform rules governing tournament casting; to educate members of the public about angling and casting, and to raise and distribute money for any of the preceding purposes.
+In brief, the ACA is the major league for individuals motivated to be the best they can be at casting a fly rod accurately and for distance.